superfluid-finance/protocol-monorepo/examples/nftbillboard-userdata/README.md

 Usage

-1) Go get some test DAIx tokens at app.superfluid.finance
+1) Go get some test DAIx tokens at app.superfluid.finance on Mumbai testnet.
 2) Add your own private key, public address and rpc URL for Mumbai inside of a ```.env``` file using the format in ```packages/hardhat/env.example```
-3) Add your own custom message inside of each of the scripts as the value that is encoded and set to the ```userData``` variable
+3) Add your own custom message inside of each of the scripts as the value that is encoded and set to the ```userData``` variable.